Back on March 5th 1996 Jaguar announced the launch of an all new sports car at the Geneva Motor Show known as the XK8 (project X100).

 Back in Europe the 4.2-S was unveiled at Geneva on 1st March 2005.
 This was the last XK to be rolled out that was based upon the original 1996 design.

-On Friday May 27th 2005 the last of the existing XK's rolled off the Brown's Lane production line.
+On Friday May 27th 2005 the last of the existing X100's rolled off the Brown's Lane production line.
 In all, over 91,406 models were produced.
-Now approaching the X100s 15th Anniversary (in 2011) the car still remains one of the leading sports cars around.
+Now approaching the X100s 22nd Anniversary the car still remains one of the leading sports cars around.
 It indeed represented a significant turning point in Jaguar's history.
 But the story doesn't end there.

-On September 26th 2005, the brand new 2006 XK (project X150) was unveiled with a new aluminium styled body and interior / performance modifications.
+On September 26th 2005, a brand new 2006 XK (project X150) was unveiled with a new aluminium styled body and interior / performance modifications.